omznc/slashy/README.md

 ## Changes
 Check [CHANGELOG.md](https://github.com/omznc/Slashy/blob/main/CHANGELOG.md) for all changes.

+### Versioning
+Any version released before 9.
+Sep, 2022 is considered Beta, and the Python version being considered Alpha.

+There will be no official 'versioning' as the bot will always be running edge code after my internal testing.
+Feel free to keep your own versions.

 ## Self-hosting with Docker

 Slashy was written with Docker in mind, and fully supports it - it even has its own health-check.